jrpotter/notebook/notes/formal_system/proof_system/equiv_trans.md

 %%ANKI
 Basic
-How is e.g. the Law of Implication proven in the system of evaluation?
+How is the law of implication proven in the system of evaluation?
 Back: With truth tables.
 Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1707316178714-->